Admitting your wrong can be difficult, mainly when your own words speak the truth back to you. But being wrong is not bad if you learn a lesson.

 I ask you kindly STOP focusing on the darkness and let the light of Christ back into your mind by reading His Word daily.

 Don’t worry about the darkness of sin in this world or how it works.
-For our redemption is already paid for.
-And was sealed by the blood of Christ on the cross at Calvary.
+Our redemption was paid for and sealed by the blood of Christ on the cross at Calvary.

 I fear, until you do, the Lord will continue giving you over to a reprobate mind.
-You must renew your mind with the Word of God.
-Not the knowledge explaining darkness.
+You must renew your mind with divine wisdom, the Word of God.
+Not scientific knowledge explaining darkness.

 And you’re right; there is no medication to fix the problem.
 It’s a choice only you can make to resist the devil so that he will flee.